SmartyzeDetect/apiserver-doc/deploy/aws-ecs/README.md

 - Step 5: Try out the sample demos

   At this point you have a task launched with the apiserver container with a public IP.
 You can now use the sample demo scripts to try out the APIs.
-Switch to the demo folder to try out the various usecases.
+Switch to the [demo](/demo) directory to try out the various usecases.
 Once done come back here to proceed with cleanup of resources.

   **Note: The deployment above creates a task that will run forever.
 This will continue incurring charges on your AWS account if not stopped and cleaned up.
 Remember to clean up the task and cluster once you are done**